awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-windows-client.md

 ## Requirements<a name="windows-requirements"></a>

-The Amazon WorkSpaces Windows client application requires Microsoft Windows 7, Windows 8, or Windows 10\.
+The Workspaces Windows client application requires Microsoft Windows 7, Windows 8, or Windows 10\.

 **Note**
-If your WorkSpace is located in the Asia Pacific \(Mumbai\) Region, you must use version 3\.1\.3 or later of the Amazon WorkSpaces Windows client application\.
+If your WorkSpace is located in the Asia Pacific \(Mumbai\) Region, you must use version 3\.1\.3 or later of the Amazon Workspaces Windows client application\.

 ## Setup and Installation<a name="windows_setup"></a>